oci-landing-zones/oci-cis-landingzone-quickstart/terraform-remediations/cis_oci_function/README.md

     - Allow group \<group\> to use cloud-shell in tenancy
     - Allow group \<group\> to use cloud-shell-public-network in tenancy

-Or deploy, if you can, as an almighty administrator user.
+Or deploy as an administrator user with the required permissions.

 ## OCI Registry Service Account